The locker room is a sacred place. It is also an extremely fragile place.

 Constantly battling with teammates and even his GM, he single-handedly derailed the Knicks.

 Allen Iverson, Guard, NBA

 Game effort was never the issue.
-His Diva persona and attitude toward practice was.
+His Diva persona and attitude towards practice was.

 Joe Horn, Wide Receiver, NFL